Methylcyclohexane

 Methylcyclohexane (cyclohexylmethane) is an organic compound with the molecular formula is CH3C6H11.
 Classified as saturated hydrocarbon, it is a colourless liquid with a faint odor.

 Methylcyclohexane is used as a solvent.
 It is mainly converted in naphtha reformers to toluene.
+A special use is in PF-1 priming fluid in cruise missiles to aid engine start-up when they run on special nonvolatile jet fuel like JP-10.
 Methylcyclohexane is also used in some correction fluids (such as White-Out) as a solvent.

+History

+While researching hydrogenation of arenes with hydroiodic acid in 1876 as part of his doctoral dissertation, Felix Wreden first prepared the hydrocarbon from toluene.
+He determined its boiling point to be 97°C, its density at 20°C to by 0.76 g/cc and named it hexahydrotoluene.
+It was soon identified in oil from Baku and obtained by other synthetic methods.

 Production and use

-It can be also produced by hydrogenation of toluene:
+Most methylcyclohexane is extracted from petroleum but it can be also produced by catalytic hydrogenation of toluene: